AdobeDocs/workfront.en/help/quicksilver/maestro/create-fields.md

 # Create fields in Adobe Maestro

 In Adobe Maestro, you can create custom fields for operational record types or taxonomies.
-You can then associate the fields with Maestro records to enhance the information you store about records.
+You can then associate the fields with Maestro records to enhance record information.

 You must create record types before you can create fields to associate with them.
 For information, see [Create operational record types](../maestro/create-operational-record-types.md).